Derecho-Project/cascade/src/applications/standalone/kvs_client/README.md

 ```
 Then you should be able to see the `kvs_client` binary in your build folder.

 To test it, use the minimal configuration in the `cfg` folder.
-Please start three terminal consoles and change their directory to `cfg/n0`, `cfg/n1`, and `cfg/n2`.
+Please start three terminal consoles and change thecurrent directory to `cfg/n0`, `cfg/n1`, and `cfg/n2`.
 We use folder `cfg/n0` and `cfg/n1` for the configuration for two Cascade server nodes; while `cfg/n2` is for the client node that runs `kvs_client`.
 In the server consoles, run the server binary as follows to start the server nodes.
 ```
 project-folder/build/cfg/n0 $ cascade_server
 Press Enter to Shutdown.